Go to AAD Home

 JAK inhibitors: What your dermatologist wants you to know

-The JAK inhibitor is a newer type of medication that’s changing patients’ lives.
-It’s helping some patients with alopecia areata regrow their hair and some patients with vitiligo regain lost skin color.
-One JAK inhibitor can stop the itch of eczema – sometimes within a few days.
+A newer type of medication, JAK inhibitors are changing patients’ lives.
+This medication is helping some patients with alopecia areata regrow their hair and some patients with vitiligo regain lost skin color.
+A few JAK inhibitors can stop the itch of eczema – sometimes within a few days.

 JAK inhibitors also offer patients these benefits: